yuchenakaleslie/yuchenakaleslie.github.io/_posts/2015-03-15-Deploy-Python-Webapps.md

 title:  Deploy Python Web apps
 date:   2023-06-26 16:40:16
 description: Best practices in deploying Deep Learning models
-tags: formatting links
+tags: web application
-categories: sample-posts
+categories: implementation
 ---

 <blockquote>
     Full-stack web application for deploying a Deep Learning model, with Flask and Docker.
+Further discussion on operational management such as CI/CD will be added shortly.
 </blockquote>

 What happens after having trained and validated your Deep Learinig model?
 It may be a simple MLP or the more trending Transformer, built by Tensorflow or Pytorch, for your research/application tasks.
 There will generally be interests for such model to be used by others, say collegues, clients, etc. The following content will give a concise overview about the best practices in deploying your model.